tran-khoa/fzjax/README.md

 which can be used as a native `dataclasses.dataclass`.[^1]

-## Named Trees and fzjax_dataclasses
+## ptrees and fzjax_dataclasses
-We provide an alternative to `jax.tree_utils.flatten`, which flattens pytrees by name (i.e. dataclass property names, dictionary keys but also list and tuple indices).
+We provide an alternative to `jax.tree_utils.flatten`, which flattens pytrees by path (i.e. dataclass property names, dictionary keys but also list and tuple indices).
-Other classes are treated as leaves, unless registered separately.
+The implementation is based on `chex.dataclasses` and `dm-tree`.

 For example: